mita4829/Acorn/README.md

 Arrays in Cocoa may handle non-homogenous type expressions.
 An array's size is fix upon declaration.
 An array may be indexed as given in the example above; array start at index 0.
 </p>
 <b>Functions</b>
-<p>Function declaration cannot be anonymous, and they must be bound to a variable name.
+<p>Function declaration cannot be anonymous; they must be bound to a variable name.
 All functions are required to return at the end of the function body.
 Functions may take zero to multiple arugments.
 Functions return Null on void return-type functions.
 Function example:

 ```
 var f = function(x){